Recommended resources from our women founder community

 "There is a tendency of women to only promise what they are certain they can 100% deliver.
 The problem is that we get compared to male founders that often set stretch targets much higher and over-promise in an investor or B2B Sales environment.
 We should not be shy when it comes to setting targets.
 If you aim high and only get to 70% that is still a huge achievement so don't undersell yourself and don't always aim for perfection."

-– Julia Brucher, Co-founder & Co-CEO WOVN
+– Julia Brucher, co-founder & Co-CEO WOVN

 Recommendations from our friends at Femstreet